peterthorpe5/Methods_M.cerasi_R.padi_genome_assembly/README.md

 https://github.com/HullUni-bioinformatics/TE-search-tools

 Once a collection of aphid specific repeats were modelled/ generated, CD-HIT-est was used at 100% to remove redundancy.
 This aphid de novo set of calssified repeats and repbase was then used to mask the genomes and predict transposons from all species.
+Transposable elements can be found in the folder ``transposable_elements``

 ``wheat_LTR_TE_finding.sh`` and ``wheat_aphid_TE_finding.sh``